USDA Vs. Conventional Loans: What's The Difference?

 USDA Loan Eligibility

 To qualify for a USDA loan, the home must be in an eligible rural area and you must meet specific income requirements.
+Keep in mind that USDA construction loan requirements differ from USDA loans.
 Let’s look at those requirements, as well as the credit score, debt-to-income ratio and down payment requirements.

 Rural Area Requirements